TasnimAhmedEee/Cherry-Blossom-Date-Prediction/README.md

 ## About the challenge
 <p>
-  In this challenge, we have outlined the basic mechanism by which the sakura reach their eventual bloom-date.
+  In this challenge, we have outlined the basic mechanism by which the sakura(cherry) reach their eventual bloom-date.
 We consider building a bloom-date prediction model for the case of sakura in Tokyo, with the data split as follows:

 Test years： 1966, 1971, 1985, 1994, and 2008
 Training years: 1961 to 2017 (Excluding the test years)

-You should fit the model to the data from the training years, then use the model to predict the bloom-date for each of the test years.
+You should fit the model to the weather-data(as feature) and bloom-date-data(as label) from the training years, then use the model to predict the bloom-date for each of the test years.
 This task has to be done by applying 3 different models:

 1. 600 degree rule
 2. Linear Regression